cservan/tercpp-embeddings/README.md

 #tercpp-embeddings

-tercpp-embeddings: an open-source Translation Edit Rate (TER) scorer tool for Machine Translation and Word Error Rate (WER) tool for Automatic Speech Recognition using Word Embeddings.
+tercpp-embeddings: an open-source Translation Edit Rate (TER) scorer tool for Machine Translation and Word Error Rate (WER) tool for Automatic Speech Recognition using Word Embeddings (WER-E and WER-S).

 ## Subdirectories: